Do your research to know what it takes to get and keep a job in your chosen field.

 This information can help you find and choose the right jobs to apply for.
 It can also help you impress employers with your industry knowledge when you are writing applications and in interviews.

-You can find out about specific jobs by getting online and doing some research, talking to people who work in the field or organising work experience.
+You can find out about specific jobs by getting online and doing some research.
+You can also talk to people who work in the field or undertake some work experience.

 These tools can help you: